 Addressing the Underlying Cause

-Treating the root cause of laryngitis ensures quicker recovery:
+As the best ENT Doctor in Bhubaneswar, treating the root cause of laryngitis ensures quicker recovery:

 Acid reflux medication: Over-the-counter antacids can relieve laryngitis caused by GERD.